 Eczema Rash Causes and Triggers

-The exact cause of eczema is still unknown.
-We do know that it is not contagious.
-It appears to be genetic and caused by environmental factors.
-Eczema is most commonly found in children whose parents have severe allergies or asthma.
-Other causes can be food allergies.
-Additionally, patients who live in dense cities or dry climates are more likely to have eczema breakouts.
-Certain products, situations, foods, and allergies can cause flare-ups.
-These are commonly referred to as triggers.
-Knowing your triggers and how to avoid them can help you lead a more comfortable life.
-Some of the most common eczema triggers include:
+While eczema is not contagious, the exact cause is still unknown.
+The condition appears genetic and is most commonly found in children whose parents have severe allergies or asthma.
+Certain products, situations, foods, allergies, or environmental factors such as dry climate or pollution can trigger eczema flare-ups.
+Knowing their triggers and how to avoid them can help eczema patients lead a more comfortable life.
+The following are some of the most common eczema triggers:

 - Pet dander